 In many cases the homeowner does the punch list, but it can also be done by the interior designer.
 It can be as informal as a list emailed to the contractor of items that need to be finished, addressed or fixed.
 Look online and see if you can find any punch list forms to the make the process easier.

 Remind yourself that the contractor will have to make a visit after the completion of the majority of the work, potentially several visits.
-Prepare yourself for this and approach it with a Zen attitude; things will happen and little things will get missed.
+Prepare yourself for this and approach it with a Zen attitude; things will happen, and little things will get missed.
+Sometimes mistakes happen, so you will need to respond in a cool and collected manner.
 Imagine it like making a trip the grocery store and forgetting a key ingredient, it’s just something that happens.

 Hua Kwang are the kitchen renovation specialists in Singapore.
-With more than 35 years of history in the construction industry, ours is a name that’s trusted across the city.
+With more than 35 years of history in the construction industry, ours is a name that’s trusted across Singapore.